 Extracting data out of the MARC record itself is a bit more difficult.
 This is a little different than in Catmandu.
 As I said Metafacture has a specific marc21 decoder.
 Fields with their indices are translated into fields and every subfield becomes a subfield.
 What makes it difficult is that some fields are repeatable and some are not.
 (Catmandu translates the record into an array of arrays MF does not.)

 You need paths of the elements to extract the data.
 For instance the MARC leader is usually in the first field of a MARC record.
 In the previous posts about paths.
-To keep the leaderelement we need to retain the element leader.
+To keep the leader

 | open-http